-The beekeeper can harvest more than honey from a beehive.
-There's also propolis, pollen, beeswax and even royal jelly.
-The possibility of what you can do with these products are endless.
-From arts and crafts projects for the home, to products for your body and honey infusions for consumption, you'll never be bored again.
-It's a crafter and foodies dream come true.
+Honey, beeswax, propolis, pollen, and royal jelly – these are all products you can harvest from the beehive.
+The possibilities of what you can do with these products are endless.
+From arts and crafts projects for the home, to lotions to hydrate or heal your skin, and honey infusions for consumption, you'll never be bored again.
+It's a crafter and foodie's dream come true.

 Here are some of my favorite uses for honey, beeswax, propolis and pollen.
 Join our newsletter at the bottom of this article so you're emailed with updates on beeswax recipes and craft projects.

 Uses for Honey

 Cooking with Honey

 Honey is the only food that never goes bad.
 2,000 year old honey was found in King Tut's tomb, and it was still edible!
 Honey isn't just for sweetening your tea.
 I use a light honey, like Mesquite, to sweeten my coffee because it has a very mild flavor.
 I prefer darker honeys like Macadamia Blossom to drizzle over pancakes and waffles and honeys that are not as sweet, such as clover, are great when cooking a teriyaki sauce or drizzling on cheese and crackers.